Aliases for RBX1 Gene

 GeneCards Summary for RBX1 Gene

 RBX1 (Ring-Box 1, E3 Ubiquitin Protein Ligase) is a Protein Coding gene.
-Diseases associated with RBX1 include mulibrey nanism and invasive bladder transitional cell carcinoma.
-Among its related pathways are PI-3K cascade and Signaling by GPCR.
-GO annotations related to this gene include ubiquitin-protein transferase activity and protein complex binding.
+Diseases associated with RBX1 include bladder transitional cell carcinoma and kidney cancer.
+Among its related pathways are Immune System and Signaling by GPCR.
+GO annotations related to this gene include ligase activity and ubiquitin protein ligase binding.
 An important paralog of this gene is RNF7.

 UniProtKB/Swiss-Prot for RBX1 Gene